-The functioning and performance of disaster management, i.e., the provision of protection against the negative impacts of a flood, is a central part of making a community resilient, i.e., able to cope with a flood event and maintain its functioning (IPCC, 2014).
-To measure the performance of the disaster management and its capacity to cope with a single disaster event, we use the coping time $t{cope}$ .
-During a disaster operation, the degree to which protection measures are realized increases (Fig. 4a, black line) until all measures are put into place.
-We define this time span as the coping time $t{cope}$ (Fig. 4a, bold light grey line).
-Only if this time is below a certain threshold (in most cases the flood lead time $t{\text{lead}}$ , see Fig. 4a, bold dark grey line) is the communities' protection guaranteed.
-Depending on the available resources, the coping time $t{cope}$ can change, reflecting an increase or decrease in coping capacity.
-Additionally, the demand posed onto the organizations, e.g., in terms of the intensity of the flood, can change too.
-If available resources decrease and demand increases, it is less likely that coping time stays below a given threshold.
-For every scenario of change (detailed in Sect.
-2.4) we can measure coping time $t{cope}$ and evaluate it with respect to the lead time $t{\text{lead}}$ (or other critical time) threshold.
-A lower coping capacity leads to a slower realization of protection measures, represented by a slower rise of the protec-
+The functioning and performance of disaster management, i.e. the provision of protection against the negative impacts of a flood, is a central part of making a community resilient.
+To measure the performance of the disaster management and its capacity to cope with a single disaster event, we use the coping time t{cope} .
+During a disaster operation, the degree to which protection measures are realized increases (Fig. 4A, black line), until all measures are put into place.
+We define this time

-Figure 4.
-Measuring the performance of disaster management.
-Coping time $t{cope}$ refers to the time needed to put all protection measures into place (light grey lines).
-Whether coping time is above or below the lead time threshold $t{lead}$ (dark grey lines) determines whether community protection can be ensured or not.
-The black lines present the degree of fulfilment of protection measures.

-Table 1.
-Characterization of geographic and demographic settings and comparison across the two study sites.

-Setting Characteristics Urban area Leipzig Rural region Neisse Geographic Topography Mountainous/hilly or flat land/lowland Elevation Lowland Lowland River location Upstream/downstream Downstream Downstream Flood setting Flash floods or plain floods Duration Plain floods Usually long duration (up to several days) Plain floods (flash floods from smaller tributaries) Usually long duration (up to several days) Demographic Size Town size Number of inhabitants Large city > 500 000 Small towns < 5000 Population growth rate Growing/shrinking Significantly growing Shrinking Migration In- and out-migration trends Influx of young people Departure of young people, leading to an ageing society tion measure fulfilment curve (Fig. 4b, black dashed line).
-If the coping time $t{cope}$ exceeds the lead time threshold $t{lead}$ (Fig. 4b, bold light grey dashed line), the community might be at risk as realized protection measures are below 100%when $t{\text{lead}}$ is reached.
-Therefore, coping time $t{\text{cope}}$ reflects a measure of resistance with regard to a concrete flood event.
-In our analysis, we measure coping time $t{cope}$ in each simulation, where one simulation represents the realization of one disaster event based on the boundary conditions and resource and demand settings of the current scenario.
-If we consider disaster management as a social-ecological system by itself that is subject to change (demographic, climatic, technological), we can adopt a resilience perspective and analyze under which conditions the capacity of DMOs to cope with flood events (i.e., to have a coping time below a given threshold) can still be ensured.
-However, as in the definition given by the IPCC (2014), resilience comprises not only the "capacity [...] to cope with a hazardous event or trend [...], responding or reorganizing in ways that maintain their essential function" but also includes "the capacity for adaptation, learning and transformation" (IPCC, 2014, Annex II, p.
-1772).
-Thus, in our analysis we also focus on steps of adaptation or reorganization that can improve coping time and might be necessary to maintain the functioning of DMOs.
+- span as the coping time t{cope} (Fig. 4A, bold light grey line).
+Only if this time is below a certain threshold (in most cases the flood lead time t{lead} , see Fig. 4A, bold dark grey line), the communities' protection is guaranteed.
+Depending on the available resources, the coping time t{cope} can change, reflecting an increase or decrease in coping capacity.
+Additionally, the demand posed onto the organizations in terms of flood frequency and intensity can change too, possibly leading to a discrepancy between coping capacity and demand. - For every scenario of change (detailed in section 2.4) we can measure coping time t{cope} and evaluate it with respect to the lead time t{lead} (or other critical time) threshold.
+A lower coping capacity leads to a slower realization of protection measures, represented by a slower rise of the protection measure fulfilment curve (Fig. 4B, black dashed line).
+If the coping time t{cope} exceeds the lead time threshold t{lead} (Fig. 4B, bold light grey dashed line), the community might be at risk as realized protection measures are below 100% when t{lead} is reached.
+In our analysis, we therefore measure the coping time t{cope} in each - 30 simulation, where one simulation represents the realization of one disaster event based on the boundary conditions and resource and demand settings of the current scenario.
+In each scenario, we can then determine how much change disaster management can endure and still have a coping time that enable DMOs to still provide the necessary protection.